Email editors

 This function is especially helpful when creating multiple emails with slight changes in the copywriting or design.

-HTML Blocks
+HTML blocks

-Product Carousel
+Product carousel

-When testing, use [email protected], read more on that here.
+When testing, use [email protected], read more on that Google style guide.
 Initially, the email needs to promotions tab.
 So in case they are landing in inbox directly, annotations will not work.
 If you are using a [email protected] account this is the intended behaviour for the first email.
 Please drag the email into the Promotions tab, and send an email from the same sender address, with a different subject line, to the testing account.
 You should now be able to visualize it.

 It is not possible to add JSON code within Bloomreach campaign builder without having to convert to HTML either.
 Due to security reasons, the code is immediately removed when saving the campaign.